What is an ERN (PAYE Reference Number) and why do I need it?

 • have employees who are all paid below the Lower Earnings Limit and none of whom has another job or is in receipt of a pension or benefits

-• are registered outside England, Wales, Scotland & Northern Ireland, e.g. Jersey, Guernsey & the Isle of Man
+• are registered outside England, Wales, Scotland & Northern Ireland, e.g. in Jersey, Guernsey & the Isle of Man

 If you’re at all unsure whether these exceptions apply to your company, you should consult your accountant or HMRC directly.